 - The <article> element holds content that makes sense on its own. <article> can hold content such as articles, blogs, comments, magazines, etc

 That will be all for me today.
-I hope you have also learnt one or two things from this little piece.
+I hope you have learned one or two things from this little piece.

 HAPPY CODING!!! ❤️